 We can consider data protection into two basic categories

 - Data integrity and retention, and

 - Patient privacy.

 With regard to data integrity and retention, the FDA periodically issues guidance for industry documents on its website, which should be constantly monitored for updates.

 Why USA is preferred destination for clinical trials, in numbers?

-The country Contributing the most clinical trial participants in the world is united states (7.4 billion), the USA (0.35) makes up a little more than 4% of the world population.
+The country contributes the most clinical trial participants in the world.
+The USA (0.35) makes up a little more than 4% of the world’s population.